walkerning/aw_nas/README.md

 * evaluator
 * objective

-The interface between these components are somehow well-defined.
+The interface between these components is somehow well-defined.
 We use a class `awnas.rollout.base.BaseRollout` to represent the interface object between all these components.
 Usually, a search space defines one or more rollout types (a subclass of `BaseRollout`).
-For example, the basic cell-based search space `cnn` (class `awnas.common.CNNSearchSpace`) corresponds to two rollout types: `discrete` discrete rollouts that are used in RL-based, EVO-based controllers, etc. (class `awnas.rollout.base.Rollout`); `differentiable` differentiable rollouts that are used in gradient-based NAS (class `awnas.rollout.base.DifferentiableRollout`).
+For example, the basic cell-based search space `cnn` (class `awnas.common.CNNSearchSpace`) corresponds to two rollout types: `discrete`discrete rollouts that are used in RL-based, EVO-based controllers, etc. (class `awnas.rollout.base.Rollout`); `differentiable` differentiable rollouts that are used in gradient-based NAS (class `awnas.rollout.base.DifferentiableRollout`).

 ![NAS framework](doc/pics/framework.pdf)

 ## Install

-Using virtual python environment is encouraged.
+Using a virtual python environment is encouraged.
 For example, with Anaconda, you could run `conda create -n awnas python==3.7.3 pip` first.

 * Supported python versions: 2.7, 3.6, 3.7
 * Supported Pytorch versions: >=1.0.0, <1.5.0 (Currently, some patches in DataParallel replication is not compatible after 1.5.0)